-Responsibilities of the Authority, the CFO/ Assistant Director - Finance & Commissioning (Section 151) and Those Charged with Governance for the financial statements
+Responsibilities of the Authority and the CFO/Assistant Director - Finance & Commissioning (Section 151)

-As explained in the Statement of Responsibilities set out on page 3, the Authority is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this authority, that officer is the CFO/ Assistant Director - Finance & Commissioning (Section 151).
-The CFO/ Assistant Director - Finance & Commissioning (Section 151) is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of practice on local authority accounting in the United Kingdom 2021/22, for being satisfied that they give a true and fair view, and for such internal control as the CFO/ Assistant Director - Finance & Commissioning (Section 151) determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of Responsibilities on page 3, the Authority is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+In this authority, that officer is the CFO/Assistant Director - Finance & Commissioning (Section 151).
+The CFO/Assistant Director - Finance & Commissioning (Section 151) is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, for being satisfied that they give a true and fair view, and for such internal control as the Director of Finance determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the CFO/ Assistant Director - Finance & Commissioning (Section 151) is responsible for assessing the Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless there is an intention by government that the services provided by the Authority will no longer be provided.
+In preparing the financial statements, the CFO/Assistant Director - Finance & Commissioning (Section is responsible for assessing the Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they have been informed by the relevant national body of the intention to dissolve the Authority without the transfer of its services to another public sector entity.